YuliiaRysinska/computer_infrastructure/README.md

 # computer_infrastructure:
-#### is the repository of Yuliia Rysinska (G00438897@atu.ie).
-Consists of 9 tasks and project with all knowledge achieved in studying at ATU, course 'Computer infrastructure', lecturer Ian McLoughlin.
+#### is the repository consists 9 tasks and project with all knowledge achieved in studying at ATU, course 'Computer infrastructure', lecturer Ian McLoughlin https://github.com/ianmcloughlin/2425_computer_infrastructure.

 ## Purpose of the assessment:
 #### is to demonstrate ability in the following: use, configure, and script in a command line interface environment; Manipulate and move data and code using the command line.
 Compare commonly available software infrastructures and architectures; Select appropriate infrastructure for a given computational task.